aaronauyoong/aaronauyoongportfolio/README.md

 View portfolio live link here: https://aaronauyoong.github.io/aaronauyoongportfolio/

 ## Introduction
-This is a web application created for the purpose of becoming my personal portfolio page, which will be updated as the course progresses.
+This is a web application created for the purpose of becoming my personal portfolio page, which will be updated as more apps are created.
 This portfolio page will display my talent and skills as a web developer to potential employers.

 ## Technologies
 Technologies used in this portfolio creation include: